jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

   (ib) section 236A(5) and (6)﻿(b) (money management: prescribed period starting when the sanction takes effect under section 236A(6)﻿(a) within which P must recomply and until the end of which money management has effect):
   (ic) sections 236B(4) and 236C (community work experience: prescribed search period starting when the sanction takes effect under section 236B(5)﻿(a) for finding 1 or more positions that comply with section 236B(4)﻿(a)):
   (id) sections 236B(4) and 236C (community work experience: prescribed minimum number of hours per week for prescribed minimum number of weeks (that start as specified in section 236B(4)﻿(b)﻿(ii))):
+  (ie) sections 236E(4) and 236F(2) and (4) (report job search: prescribed period starting when the sanction takes effect under section 236E(5)﻿(a) and prescribed minimum number of job-search activities per week):
+  (if) sections 236H(4) and 236I(2) and (4) (upskilling: prescribed period starting when the sanction takes effect under section 236H(5)﻿(a) and prescribed minimum number of hours per week of attendance at and participation in 1 or more employment-related training programmes or courses):
   (j) section 250(1)﻿(e) (excuse of good and sufficient reason: failure to comply with drug-testing obligation):
   (ja) section 304A(1)﻿(g) (additional grounds for review of whether person’s information share child support payment is or was all or any of their weekly income):
   (jb) section 340A (required manner of payment: money management for certain payments to people subject to sanction for first failure):